Rafaela Indy 300 (1)

 - Gerhardt 68/69 (Jim Malloy): A late-1968-style Gerhardt that first appeared as part of the Federal Automotive team at the 1969 Indy 500 as the #31 Federal Engineering entry for Bobby Johns.
 Johns did not qualify and Bud Tingelstad took over the #31 for the rest of 1969.
 This car returned to Indy in 1970 as Federal's #31 Stearns Transi-Tread entry with Paul Brooks as chief crew for driver Jim Malloy who qualified.
 The 1969 car is presumed to be the #31 car from then until the team disappears at the end of 1971.
 Subsequent history unknown until Hurricane Charley in August 2004 damaged a building in Florida, revealing the little-known car collection of real estate developer Walter Medlin.
 The #31 Gerhardt, in apparently original condition, was visible in pictures of the damaged building.
 In April 2007, the car was pictured on an open transporter on Interstate 65 heading north of Nashville, TN.
 With it were the 1979 Cicada and an unidentified #99 car.
 Rumoured to be in a private museum in Indianapolis (and the I-65 through Nashville is exactly on the route from Florida to Indianapolis).

 - Hawk I (65) (Rick Muther): The first Hawk appeared at the 1965 Indianapolis 500 as the #12 Dean Van Lines entry for Mario Andretti.
 Andretti used this car for seven other races in 1965, and also used it with great success in 1966, taking pole position nine times and winning seven times from ten race starts.
 The car was rebuilt for the 1967 season along the lines of the new 1967 Hawk but was damaged in practice at Phoenix.
 It was then Andretti's #64 backup car at the Indy 500, and then became the regular road racing car, being used by Andretti at Mosport Park in July, Mont-Tremblant in August, where it won both races, Hanford in October, Riverside in November, and finally Las Vegas in March 1968.
 It was entered at Indy again in 1968, this time as the #57, but did not appear on track.
 When the second 1968 Hawk was complete, the 1965 car was redundant, and its final appearance in Andretti's hands was at the Pikes Peak Hill Climb at the end of June.
 It was then sold to aircraft dealer Jack Adams, and it was raced as the #38 by Jim McElreath at four races from August onwards.
 It was entered by Adams for McElreath at the 1969 Indy 500 and although he qualified it, he retired early due to an engine fire.
 McElreath then left the Adams team and his replacements focused on the team's 1967 Lola, and the Hawk was not seen again until Indy the following May, when it was one of the team's three entries and had been rebuilt with wedge-shaped bodywork.
 Rick Muther qualified the car and went on to a most impressive eighth place.
 The Adams team by now was focused on a turbine car, but the Hawk was raced at Michigan and Ontario later in 1970.
 It returned yet again to the Indy 500 in 1971 and as the team's turbine car was again unable to get up to speed, Muther climbed into the ancient Hawk, now wearing inelegant bodywork crafted by chief mechanic Howard Millican, and qualified for its fifth Indy 500 in its seventh season of racing.
 Muther crashed out on this occasion.
-The car was still in Millican's workshop in February 1972 and it was sold for 1973 to Fred Graves (Hastings, NY) to be used as a Supermodified at Oswego and Lancaster Speedways in northern New York State in 1973 and 1974, still wearing the 1971 Millican bodywork.
-The history of the car is then unknown for 16 years until 1990, when Steve Forristall (Houston, TX) was reported to own the remains of the car.
+The car was still in Millican's workshop in February 1972 and it was sold for 1973 to Fred Graves (Hastings, NY) to be used as a Supermodified at Oswego and Lancaster Speedways in northern New York State in 1973, still wearing the 1971 Millican bodywork.
+Graves crashed while leading at Lancaster on 25 July 1973 and the car was very badly damaged in the ensuing fire.
+The history of the car is then unknown for 16 years until 1990, when Steve Forristall (Houston, TX) was reported to own its remains.
 Nearly 25 years later it was acquired by Ray Evernham in 2014 in a very dilapidated condition and with many of its original components long gone.
 Evernham was aware that a replica that had been built by Tom Brawner, nephew of the late Clint Brawner, which he had created using the template from the long-abandoned Brabham BT12 frame and had completed using all the redundant parts found in his uncle's workshop.
 Evernham bought this replica and took both the heavily modified ex-Supermodified car and the replica to the Hawk's original mechanic Jim McGee and Steve Panarites of Steve's Auto Fab (Jamestown, IN) for restoration.
 They carefully restored the original 1965 frame and built up the car using the original parts taken from the replica.
 It reappeared in early 2016 at the Amelia Island Concours where it took first in class, was driven at the Speedway by Andretti in May 2017, and was at the 2017 Pinehurst Concours and the 2018 Pebble Beach Concours.
 Sold by Evernham at the Mecum Auction in May 2022 to Ray Skillman (Greenwood, IN).

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.